Periodic Reporting for period 2 - HUMA (HUMAN ADAPTATION TO DIFFERENT ALTITUDES THROUGH TIME AND CLIMATIC CHANGES)

 O.1: Describe the specific subsistence strategies of the LSA groups of the Horn of Africa living at different altitudes through the analysis of the stone tools (lithic) assemblages.

-O.1 was partially achieved by analyzing the lithic assemblage from Beefa Cave (Ethiopia) following an integrated approach involving techno-typological analysis and use-wear and residues analysis.
+O.1 was fully achieved by analyzing the lithic assemblage from Beefa Cave (Ethiopia) and archival materials from multiple sites stored at the Museo e Istituto Fiorentino di Preistoria, following an integrated approach involving techno-typological analysis and use-wear and residues analysis.
 Moreover, the objective was pursued by performing an extensive review of the literature on the Later Stone Age of the Horn of Africa and East Africa.
-A comparative analysis of the macro-tools from the LSA site of Morchena Borago (Ethiopia), started during the second year of fellowship, is still ongoing, and another comparative analysis of macrotools from the pastoral site of Luxmanda (Tanzania), chronologically overlapping the most recent occupation phase of Beefa Cave, has been completed.
-Finally, the revision of Graziosi’s archive materials from the Horn of Africa, stored at the Museo and Istituto Fiorentino di Preistoria (Firenze, Italy), is ongoing.
+A comparative analysis of the macro-tools from the LSA site of Morchena Borago (Ethiopia) was completed.

 O.2: Investigate the specific dietary habits and craft activities through the dental calculus analysis of LSA human remains from Somalia.